-As explained at Section 2 all students at the University of Sheffield automatically become members of Sheffield Students’ Union.
+As explained at Section 2 all students at University for the Creative Arts automatically become members of University for the Creative Arts Students’ Union.
 However, you do have the right to request not to be a member.
 You will not be unfairly disadvantaged by doing so, but you will lose the right to vote on SU decisions, hold elected positions in the SU including those in the Officer team, committees, societies, and benefit from our student pricing for entertainment and events.
 Any student who wishes not to be a member of the Students’ Union, should inform the President of the Students’ Union and the University Secretary in writing.

 You can stop direct marketing communications from UCASU by clicking the ‘unsubscribe’ link in any email communication that we send you.
 We will then stop any further emails on that particular category of marketing.

 Please note that you may continue to receive communications for a short period after changing your preferences while our systems are fully updated.